nichirindev/whipit/README.md

 Dear User,
-I am writing this readme.md stating that "I look forward to the fact that you will play this game".
+I am writing this readme.md stating that "I look forward to the fact that you will play this game".<br>
-Yours lovely
+Yours lovely<br>
 nishi..
 <br>